CS3398-Callisto-Corporation/Sound-Spectrum-Visualizer/README.md

 - Alyssa: get the data from the current fft to transfer over to anime.py and have the graph update every second or a few times a second

+- Zach: Decrease sensitivity of graphs, and implement filters on sound so that you could experiment with signal processing